Frequently Asked Questions

 The Parish office on 01303 252947 (open Mondays, Wednesdays and Fridays from 10.00 am – 12.30 pm) can confirm opening times.

-On the last Thursday of the month there is a said service of Holy Communion which lasts about 30 minutes at 10.30 am.
+On Thursdays there is a said service of Holy Communion (Book of Common Prayer) at 10.30 am, lasting about 30 minutes.
 During Lent this moves to 11.30 am and is followed by a Lent Group at 12.00 noon.

 On feast days an evening Eucharist will take place, and the Church will be open on other occasions.
 Please check the Weekly News or Events for current opening times.